andrewmcaleavey/ReliableTrendIndex/README.md

 mac_rti <- rti_calc_simple(mac_height$obs, .7071068^2)
 #> [1] "More than two values provided, assuming they are evenly spaced in time."
 ```

+Note that it gave us this message on screen:
+`"More than two values provided, assuming they are evenly spaced in time."`.
+The function `rti_calc_simple()` is meant to be *simple*, so it is not
+meant to be used with uneven assessment spacing.
+Other methods allow
+more flexibility at the cost of increase complexity.

 The object `mac_rti` is of the class `reliableTrend`.
 It contains a lot
 of information and can be viewed with `print.reliableTrend()` (which is